zasadnyy-inc/o-zasadnyy-com/app/_posts/2015-01-31-optimized-jekyll-site-with-grunt.markdown

 * start a web server for you;
 * watch your files and runs Grunt tasks when they are needed.

-When you are ready to deploy it on a server (in my example on GitHub) run `grunt deploy`, which will do the next tasks:
+When you are ready to deploy it on a server (in my case on GitHub) run `grunt deploy`, which will do the next tasks:

 * make Jekyll magic and compile your site to `.jekyll` folder;
 * compress all images in `img` folder;